Name: Oliver Dunn

 Position: Post-Doctoral Research Associate, Cambridge Group for the History of Population and Social Structure, Univ. of Cambridge.

 Start date: 15 August 2016.

 - 15 August 2016 to present, Post-Doctoral Research Associate (PDRA), Cambridge:

 PDRA with the Cambridge Group for the History of Population and Social Structure.
 I process historical sources of data (16th – 19th century) for use in numerous research projects in British early modern and modern economic and social history.
 I contribute to analysis and the writing of research papers and funding applications.
 I lecture in history and run advanced historical research methods workshops in the digital humanities with Cambridge Digital Humanities Network (CRASSH).

-- 1 November 2014 to 1 May 2016.
-Part-time product assessor at Track Record Global (Brighton, UK), a digital start-up company that manages online the compliance records for suppliers of major British retailers, including John Lewis and Argos.
+- 1 November 2014 to 14 August 2016.
+Consultant at Track Record Global (Brighton, UK), a digital start-up company that manages online the compliance records for suppliers of major British retailers, including John Lewis and Argos.

 - 1 February 2009 to 1 April 2009.
 Research Assistant for the London School for Advanced Study, ‘Life in the Suburbs’ project under Mrs. Gill Newton.